Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Mathematical Formulation

 Let us now state the existence and uniqueness theorem for the system \eqref{kvf}.
 A proof of the following theorem can be obtained from Theorem 3.4, \cite{MTM1}.
-A local monotonicity property of the linear and nolinear operators and a generalization of the Minty-Browder technique is exploited in the proof of Theorem 3.4, \cite{MTM1}.
+A monotonicity property (local for $r\in[1,3]$) of the linear and nolinear operators (Lemmas \ref{lem2.3} and \ref{lem2.4}) and a generalization of the Minty-Browder technique are exploited in the proof of Theorem 3.4, \cite{MTM1}.